Davsooonowy/Davsooonowy/README.md

 Computer Science Student on AGH UST
 -----------------------------------

-I'm in the second year of computer science, I really like Python, sometimes Java and Javascript, but I hate functional programming
+Student of computer science.
+I really like Python, Java and web development.
+I love learning new technologies, meeting new people and working on creative projects.

 * 🌍  I'm based in Cracow
 * ✉️  You can contact me at [dawid.mularczyk@onet.pl](mailto:dawid.mularczyk@onet.pl)